Mid-Level

 Explore career tools

-What products would I be selling and how are they sourced?
+What product would I be selling, and how is inventory sourced and priced?

-Is this an employee position or independent contractor arrangement?
+Is this an employee arrangement or independent contractor, and what does that mean for expenses?

 โœฆ Editorial โ€” career progression and interview guidance based on industry patterns